roadyyy/pibm/README.md

   * 2 keyboard angle bindings
   * other parts are 1 times each

-3. export and lazer cut thw wood section
+3. export and lazer cut the wood section
 4. apply some paint if you'd like and put it all together